siberianfox/g2wiki/Debugging using GDB and Atmel ICE on OSX.md

 3. cd into the <project>/TinyG2/ directory, have the V9 all wired up and run:<br>
 `make VERBOSE=2 PLATFORM=G2v9i debug`

 That should have you debugging in gdb.

-If you get connection errors make sure the Atmel-ICE is connected.
-Look at the System Report / USB section (command R to refresh).
-Some times this takes some unplugging and replugging to get USB to behave. make sure the TinyGv2 device is also connected.
+If you get connection errors make sure the Atmel-ICE is connected as in Hardware, above.

 ####Use
 Info here: